 - Psychology Department Graduate Program and Assistantship Application Form (pdf)

 - GRE Scores

 - Three Letters of Recommendation (pdf)

-- Affidavit (if applying to the Clinical or School Psychology program) (pdf)
+- Affidavit (if applying to the Clinical concentration or School Psychology program) (pdf)

 - Letter of Intent/Purpose detailing clinical and/or research experience to date and future academic and career goals (not to exceed 1000 words)

-All application materials should be sent to Graduate Studies and Research:
+All application materials should be sent to the Graduate School:

 Western Kentucky University

 1906 College Heights Blvd., #11010